Sales in real estate can be an intimidating and scary situation.

 So often, they have become part of you, and you can use them on autopilot, still sounding authentic as if you had a natural and spontaneous conversation.
 Then the answer is “yes.”

-I think long-term, the second option will be more effective and economically sound.
+The second option will be more effective and economically sound long term.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.